Capture of Fez (1576): Battle

-In 1576 an Ottoman force commanded by Ramazan Pasha and Abd al-Malik left Algiers to install Abd al-Malik as the ruler of Morocco and vassal to the Ottoman sultan.
-Among its divisions was a contingent of Janissaries and two thousand troops led by Abd al-Malik himself.
+In 1576 an Algerian-Ottoman force commanded by Ramazan Pasha and Abd al-Malik left Algiers to install Abd al-Malik as the ruler of Morocco and vassal to the Ottoman sultan.
+Among its divisions was a contingent of Janissaries, 1,000 Zwawas from the kingdom of Kuku and two thousand troops led by Abd al-Malik himself.
 A decisive battle took place at ar-Rukn, near Fez, which Al-Mutawakkil lost, in part due to the desertion of his Andalusian contingents right before the battle.
-Abd al-Malik then occupied Fez on March 11, 1576.
+Abd al-Malik then occupied Fez on 11 March 1576.
 Al-Mutawakkil fled to Marrakesh but was defeated again and forced to take refuge in the Sous.
 Abd al-Malik assumed rule over Morocco as a vassal of the Ottomans.
 Murad III’s name was recited in the Friday prayer and stamped on coinage, two traditional signs of sovereignty in the Islamic world.

 Aftermath

 Abd al-Malik recognized the Ottoman Sultan Murad III as Caliph, and reorganized his army along Ottoman lines and adopted Ottoman customs, but negotiated for the Ottoman troops to leave his country in exchange for a large payment in gold, suggesting that he had a looser concept of vassalage than what the Ottoman sultan may have supposed.
+At his request, 300 Janissaries and 1,000 Zwawas remained in Fes to form his honour guard.
 The two year reign of Abd al-Malik was understood by all to be a period of de facto Moroccan vassalage to Istanbul.

 Abd al-Malik hastened to send his annual tax to Istanbul, the first annual tax he sent was 200,000 gold coins.
-In a letter that Abd al-Malik had written to the caïd of Tetuan dated 18 March 1576 he referred to himself as the servant of the Ottoman sultan and ruler of the Moors, Morocco, Marrakesh, Sous and Tarrudant.
+In a letter that Abd al-Malik had written to the qaid of Tetouan dated 18 March 1576 he referred to himself as the servant of the Ottoman sultan and ruler of the Moors, Morocco, Marrakesh, Sous and Taroudant.
 He conducted large scale reform movements in Morocco, hundreds of Turkish officers, technicians and craftsmen came to Morocco and entered his service.
 His brief reign opened a period of the “Turkification” of Morocco which continued under his successor Ahmad al-Mansur, Abd al-Malik spoke Turkish, dressed in Ottoman fashion, reorganised his administration and his army in imitation of Ottoman practices and used Ottoman Turkish titles for his officials.